AIBendereL/AIBendereL.github.io/_posts/2023-05-04-image_retrieval_cnn.md

 [*Image Retrieval with CNN code link (Github)*](https://github.com/AIBendereL/Image_Retrieval_with_CNN_baseline/tree/main)

 One thing to be mentioned is that, in the Github code,
-I use the word *feature* for *image code*,
+I use the word *feature* for *image code*.
-The reason is that, as I mentioned before, we will get the *image code* from the output of one of the lastest layer of CNN,
-and the output of a layer is called *feature map*.
+The reason is that, as I mentioned before, we will get the *image code* from the output of one of the lastest layer of CNN, and the output of a layer is called *feature map*.
 Therefore, in general, people will use the word *feature*.

 ## Thoughts after I recovered from a headache